 - If the OTA AAS BS uses polarisation diversity and has the ability to maintain isolation between the performance requirements signals for each of the demodulation branches, then performance requirements can be applied to up to two demodulation branches (i.e. 1TX-2RX test setups).

-NOTE: for the list of BS demodulation requirements which were found to be feasible in OTA test setup with the above 2Rx limitation, refer to TR 37.843 [29], subclause 7.8.
+NOTE: for the list of BS demodulation requirements which were found to be feasible in OTA test setup with the above 2Rx limitation, refer to TR 37.941 [38].

 - For FRC8 in TS 25.104 [2] the non E-DPCCH boosting and E-DPCCH boosting requirement only apply for the option supported by the OTA AAS BS.